-H5.
+H6.
 Protection against threats

 This section deals with threats caused by viruses, hacking, SQL injection, Trojan Horses, etc. They can threaten all the security factors (Confidentiality, etc.).
-In order to identify the most important ones, somebody should make a security risk assessment.
+In order to identify the most important ones, you should make a risk assessment.